-The decision to add virtual elements to your live event is not an easy one.
-The fear factor is often high, the level of change required seemingly monumental.
-Sometimes it’s the need for technological knowledge that may be intimidating or it’s a concern for how much these virtual elements will increase your already stretched budget for the live event.
+The decision to add virtual elements to your live event is a challenging one.
+The fear factor is often high, and the required change level is seemingly monumental.
+Sometimes the need for technological knowledge may be intimidating, or it’s a concern about how much these virtual elements will increase your already stretched budget for the live event.
 Many planners are worried the virtual streaming of sessions may decrease on-site participation, reducing revenue in other areas such as hotel commissions and sponsor participation.
 In actuality, the virtual audience can expand your revenue stream and generate marketing for your brand that will last long after the conference concludes.
 Here’s a step-by-step guide to organizing a hybrid event.

-When planning a live meeting, the first objective is to determine your goals.
-The same is true for a hybrid meeting that incorporates virtual elements into the live platform.
+The first objective of planning a live meeting is to determine your goals.
+The same is true for a hybrid discussion incorporating virtual elements into the live platform.
 Ask yourself what you want the end goal to be.
 Are you looking to expand your audience to members who could not otherwise attend?
 Are you offering continuing education units (CEUs), the virtual platform helping to increase the ability to gain this education after the conference concludes?
 Rosaelena Ledesma-Bernaducci, CMP, congress manager with McVeigh Associates Ltd., stresses the need to align objectives for all facets of the meeting.
-“It’s important to meet your objectives with the audience that’s virtually present as well as with the live audience,” she says.
+“It’s important to meet your objectives with the audience that’s virtually present and with the live audience,” she says.

 Choose the conference elements you want available to a virtual audience.
-Are you streaming the entire conference, general sessions and educational workshops?
-Perhaps it’s the well-known keynote speaker who has star power to attract an expanded audience.
-Just as the on-site audience will pay a fee to see a giant in the industry who may be retired and rarely speaks, so too will the virtual audience pay to have this opportunity.
+Are you streaming the entire conference, general sessions, and educational workshops?
+The well-known keynote speaker may have the star power to attract an expanded audience.
+Just as the on-site audience will pay a fee to see a giant in the industry who may be retired and rarely speaks, so will the virtual audience pay to have this opportunity.

-Andy Straub, president of Blueyed Productions, which produces and integrates distance-learning programs, says it’s important to determine what you can bring to audience members that they wouldn’t otherwise see on their own.
+Andy Straub, president of Blueyed Productions, which produces and integrates distance-learning programs, says it’s essential to determine what you can bring to audience members that they wouldn’t otherwise see on their own.
 Straub’s company produced an event at United Artists movie theaters for Wine Spectator magazine.
-The theaters were set up with satellite feeds and the audience was taken into vineyards to get the first look at the year’s special wines ahead of the competition.
-The audience sampled the wines in the theater and asked questions of the vintners in real-time.
+The theaters were set up with satellite feeds, and the audience was taken into vineyards to get the first look at the year’s exceptional wines ahead of the competition.
+The audience sampled the wines in the theater and asked questions of the vintners in real time.
 “The ability to get thousands of people into a wine cellar at the same time was extraordinary,” Straub says.

-Another example is within the medical industry, which was perhaps the first industry to broadcast a presentation.
-Referred to as a “live case,” cameras go into an operating room and a surgical technique or medical device is demonstrated in real-time.
+Another example is within the medical industry, which was the first industry to broadcast a presentation.
+Referred to as a “live case,” cameras enter an operating room, and a surgical technique or medical device is demonstrated in real-time.
 A practitioner may never have had the opportunity to see this technique in use before.
 The value of this never-before-seen presentation attracts an audience both on-site and virtually.

-If CEUs can be obtained through the breakout sessions, it’s important to make this education available to the virtual audience.
-Keep in mind that the more sessions streaming simultaneously, the higher the costs will be.
-Each room requires its own set of cameras and streaming equipment, plus operating staff.
+If CEUs can be obtained through the breakout sessions, making this education available to the virtual audience is essential.
+Remember that the more sessions are streaming simultaneously, the higher the costs will be.
+Each room requires a set of cameras, spraying equipment, and operational staff.
 However, fees charged to the virtual audience can offset this cost.
-If the CEUs are mandatory for their jobs or to maintain a certification, the cost can be justified and attendees are willing to make the investment.
+If the CEUs are mandatory for their jobs or to maintain certification, the cost can be justified, and attendees are willing to invest.

 Step 3: Adapt the Agenda